-Bottom line, if you’re only in it for the idea of money, you might as well stop right here before you get any further.
+The bottom line is if you’re only in it for the idea of money, you might as well stop now before you get any further.

 What kind of writer are you?

 Writing, for me, is slightly less personal in terms of this insider knowledge.
 I believe that it’s more of an outlet and a discipline in its own right.
-For example, I love to write short fiction and poems.
-They’re no less personal to me, because I wrote them, but they’re not slices of my daily personal life in the same way that blog posts are, if you see what I’m saying.
-I class myself more as a writer than a blogger, because the content I produce is more along the lines of reports, creative writing and advice guides.
-You won’t find me sharing much about my personal life on this website at all, which is where I gauge the difference in style.
+For example, I enjoy writing topical content and guides on topics I’m interested in, such as creative writing, rugby, curly hair or gaming.
+They’re no less personal to me because I wrote them, but they’re not slices of my daily personal life in the same way that blog posts are.

 Do you actually enjoy writing?

-The key here is to write because you love to write, but also keep in mind that you should be writing things that others will (hopefully) enjoy reading and/or find useful.
-Don’t churn out any old tat – nobody wants to read dull content, no matter how frequently it comes out.
+The key here is to write because you love to write.
+Still, also keep in mind that you should be writing things that others will enjoy reading and/or find useful.
+Frequent doesn’t necessarily mean good either, so bear in mind the balance between output and quality.

 Can you make plans and stick to them?

-This doesn’t mean you have to write and publish every day, or even once a week – but you need to have some sort of plan in place to keep you on the blogging straight and narrow, otherwise you’ll soon find yourself languishing in the pits of creative block with a pretty dry website to show for it.
+This doesn’t mean you have to write and publish every day, or even once a week.
+However, you need to have some sort of plan in place to keep you on the blogging straight and narrow.
+Otherwise, you’ll soon find yourself languishing in the pits of creative block with a pretty dry website to show for it.

-Ok, so you’ve asked yourself some questions and you definitely want to start that blog – great!
-There’s a whole ream of sites out there that will give you the basics on how to get started, as well as a lot of online ‘courses’ that will try to sway you into parting with your cash in exchange for a walkthrough.
+Once you’ve asked yourself some questions and decided this is the path for you then you can get started.
+There’s a whole ream of sites out there that will give you the basics on how to do this.
+Plus, there’s lots of online ‘courses’ that will try to sway you into parting with your cash in exchange for a walkthrough.

-Taking everything into account, you should have more of an idea by now if you do really want to start a blog.
-If you’re still on the fence, you can always pop your questions or thoughts down in the comments here or over on Twitter.
-The main thing to remember is that if you’re thinking of taking the plunge into the world of blogging and writing, make sure you do your research first.
-It’ll pay off in the long run.
+Taking everything into account, you should have more of an idea by now if you really want to start a blog.
+If you’re still on the fence, you can always pop your questions or thoughts down in the comments here.
+I’ll try to answer them as best I can.